seborama/fuego/README.md

 The code documentation and some examples can be found on [godoc](http://godoc.org/github.com/seborama/fuego).

-The tests form the best source of documentation. **ƒ**___uego___ comes with a good collection of unit tests and testable Go examples.
+The tests form the best source of documentation. ___ƒuego___ comes with a good collection of unit tests and testable Go examples.
 Don't be shy, open them up and read them and tinker with them!

 **Note:**
 <br/>